romdeau23/wow-lfgspamfilter/README.rst

 Known issues
 ************

-- "Report Advertisement" context menu option doesn't always work - this is caused by UI taint from group filtering and is not currently fixable; use the "Report Group" option or let this addon open the report window for you (this is enabled by default)
+- "Report Advertisement" context menu option doesn't always work (or it just opens the report window) - this is caused by UI taint from group filtering and is not currently fixable; use the "Report Group" option or let this addon open the report window for you (this is enabled by default)
-- errors related to calling ``GetPlaystyleString()`` - shouldn't happen if you have an authenticator on your account